Posts contain affiliate links, see disclosure for more details.

 It’s also really common, so don’t feel like you’re alone in it!
 There are all sorts of reasons people fall into debt; research from debt charity StepChange shows the top three reasons being unemployment, reduced income, and illness or injury.

 Whatever your personal situation and reasons for getting into debt, the good news is that being in debt doesn’t mean you have to stay in debt.

 I won’t lie and say it’s easy because it isn’t, but once you decide to commit to getting out of debt, every small step towards becoming debt free is a victory, and each victory helps build motivation to get rid of debt for good.

 7 Practical Steps To Pay Off Debt Faster

-Once you’ve made the decision you want to get out of debt for good, you probably want to get rid of it as fast as possible.
+Once you’ve made the decision you want to stop being broke and get out of debt for good, you probably want to get rid of it as fast as possible.
 Here are some steps to help speed up your debt free journey.

 1. Know your situation inside out